 The BMA has indicated that it will remain committed to the regulatory equivalence process in relation to Solvency II for Bermuda's commercial insurance sector.
 As part of this process, the BMA made certain amendments to the implementation of Bermuda's reporting regime for commercial insurers and insurance groups as it relates to statutory financial reporting, public disclosures, eligible capital, changes to the BSCR model and economic balance sheet.
 The enhancements to Bermuda's regulatory regime involve among others the requirement for the submission of certain items in accordance with the Insurance Account Rules 2015, Insurance (Public Disclosure) Rules 2015 and amendments made to other relevant existing statutory instruments and rules.
 Most recently, the BMA has been granted full Solvency II equivalence for an unlimited period by the European Commission (the "EC") based on an assessment conducted by the European Insurance and Occupational Pensions Authority.
-The Bermuda Solvency II Delegated Act will enter into force only if no objection has been expressed either by the European Parliament or the European Council within a period of three months of notification of the Delegated Act to the European Parliament and the European Council or if, before the expiry of that period, the European Parliament or the European Council have both informed the EC that they will not object.
+The Bermuda Solvency II Delegated Act will enter into force only if no objection has been expressed either by the European Parliament or the European Council within a period of three months of notification of the Delegated Act to the European Parliament and the European Council have both informed the EC that they will not object.
 The period can be extended by three months at the initiative of the European Parliament or the European Council.